keskival/Web-NFC/README.md

 # Summary #

-This is a sample Phonegap web application demonstrating reading and writing NFC chips with a phone.
+This is a sample PhoneGap web application demonstrating reading and writing NFC chips with a phone.

+The WTFPL license applies to all parts not specifically licensed otherwise.

+The client directory contains the mobile PhoneGap client application.
+The server directory contains the JavaEE server.

+## Client ##

 This sample project was bootstrapped by using the following commands: phonegap create Web-NFC fi.neter.Web-NFC Web-NFC